Brussels shared cars victim of vandalism

 February 22, 2023

 The American transport company Lime, known for its free-floating e-scooters and bikes, has posted strong growth of 33% in 2022.
-The San Francisco-based company recorded a turnover of 466 million dollars (+33% year-on-year), with a gross operating surplus of 4 million dollars at the end, a first for This content has been archived.
-Log in […]
+The San Francisco-based company recorded a turnover of 466 million dollars (+33% year-on-year), with a gross operating surplus of 4 million dollars at the end, a first for the company.
+“2022 was our best and […]

 Parisians to vote over banning e-scooters